nlvo/real-time-web-1920/README.md

 - `user message` - Send a chat message to other people in the chat

 - `music player` - Send host current playing song to clients
-- `user request` - Send a chat message to other people in the chat
+- `user request` - Send a song request to other people in the chat
 - `song lists` - Send search results to client

 ## ToDo